This equity scholarship supports students from a low socio-economic background.

 |Value||Eligibility||Open date||Close date|

-This scholarship is valued at $6000 and is tenable for one year.
+This scholarship is valued at $6000 per annum and is tenable for the duration of the undergraduate degree.

 This scholarship has been donated by Mr Gaetano Salvatore Boncardo.

 a.
 This Scholarship was established in 2017 to assist students from a financially disadvantaged background.